kaushal0494/aitutor_assessmentkit/README.md

 The `AITutor-AssessmentKit` is the *first* open-source library to enable the pedagogical abilities assessment of large language model (LLM)-powered AI tutors in educational dialogues.
 This unified framework:

-- **Evaluates AI tutor responses** across eight comprehensive dimensions in the context of student error remediation tasks in mathematics.
+- **Evaluates AI tutor responses** across eight comprehensive dimensions in the context of student error remediation tasks in mathematics
 - **Offers a pluggable and customizable interface** for integrating models and LLM releases from the community.

 By providing an efficient, scalable alternative to costly and subjective human evaluations, `AITutor-AssessmentKit` facilitates *on-the-fly* assessment of AI tutors.

+## **Reference**
+The toolkit is developed based on the evaluation taxonomy proposed by [Maurya et al. (2024)](https://arxiv.org/abs/2412.09416).

 ---